Drexel University’s College of Nursing and Health Professions and Dornsife Center for Neighborhood Partnerships

-The Community Wellness HUB is scheduled to be open on Monday, April 10th and will be located on the second floor of the Carriage House at the Drexel’s Dornsife Center for Neighborhood Partnerships 3509 Spring Garden Street, Philadelphia, PA.
+The Community Wellness HUB is located on the second floor of the Carriage House at the Drexel’s Dornsife Center for Neighborhood Partnerships at 3509 Spring Garden Street, Philadelphia, PA.

 The Community Wellness HUB’s mission it to improve health, health equity and quality of life, among the residents of Mantua and Powelton Village, by utilizing the Collaborative Care Model to advance civic engagement through community partnership and a focus on education, screening, referrals, and counseling with clinical treatment for the uninsured.